alengigijoseph/alengigijoseph/README.md

 <h1 align="left">Hi There👋,</h1>
-<p align="left">Electronics engineering student from India.
-Focussed on building real time Embedded systems.
-Also a part time Full stack Android App Developer, currently accepting works.</p>
+<p align="left">Final year undergrad pursuing bachelors in electronics.
+My interests lie in the realm of Robotics, where I immerse myself in building autonomous systems.
+I Also freelance as a native Android developer.</p>

 - 🌱 Currently learning Robotic Operating System (ROS)